 Using 15 seconds when you could technically use a minute speaks volumes.
 Don’t oversell, just land on a predominant communication method: slideshow images, narration, music, or text?
 You decide!

-6. Lecture and Presentation
+6. Lecture and presentation

 Insert an encouraging recruiting video like this one before, during, or at the end of your presentation to emphasize company culture and rapport.
 Via Ivan Monitoring.

 Last but not least, lecture and presentation videos.
 While you might initially hear a crowd groaning in your head, there’s a reason these methods are learning classics.
-When paired with video, lectures—both in-person and online—become engaging, interesting, and even something to look forward to.
+When paired with video, lectures — both in-person and online — become engaging, interesting, and even something to look forward to.

 If you’re crafting a presentation instead, be sure to support video assets with other compelling design elements like eye-catching slides, text, and captivating transitions.
 You can also screen record lectures or presentations for longer-lasting access.
+(Our online video editor makes these kinds of edits simple.)

 Best practices and what to avoid